craftercms/docs/source/by-role/system-admin/configuration.rst

 - ``crafter.engine.forwarded.headers.enabled`` property under :ref:`engine-forwarded-headers` in the ``server-config.properties`` file
 - ``studio-config-forwarded-headers`` property under :ref:`studio-forwarded-headers` in the ``studio-config-override.yaml`` file

+Note, that when configuring the delivery environment, it is possible to specify a header called ``X-Crafter-Site`` set to the value of ``{myproject}`` instead of using a URL rewrite as shown in the examples above.

 |hr|

 ------